How did Luke find Jodi's body?

-One of the prosecution's main points when it came to the case against Luke Mitchell VS HMA for the murder of 14 year old Jodi Jones (2004/5), was that he had known the exact location of her mutilated body which lay behind a wall, out of sight from the main path - and that he could only have known this if he had killed her.
+One of the prosecution's main points when it came to the case against Luke Mitchell for the murder of 14 year old Jodi Jones (2004/5), was that he had known the exact location of her mutilated body which lay behind a wall, out of sight from the main path - and that he could only have known this if he had killed her.

-Luke's defence was that his trained tracker dog, Mia, had alerted him to the position of the body.
+Luke's defence was that his trained tracker dog, Mia, alerted him to the position of the body.

-But Jodi's body lay over 17 yards to the west/left of where Luke had climbed over the wall.
-After climbing over, he turned in this direction and was able to see her body in the dark in seemingly a matter of seconds.
+Jodi's body lay over 17 yards (just over 50 feet) to the west/left of the V break in the wall where Luke climbed over to search, after allegedly being prompted by his dog.
+He crouched on the wall, then turned left and was able to see her body in the dark in seemingly a matter of seconds.

 Luke's statements

-further on..
+Further on..

 At the other side of the wall, there are woods.
 I turned immediately left and followed a dirt path next to the wall for about six feet.
 There were no branches in my way, just a tree.
 As soon as a I walked along the path, I saw this white thing that stuck out on the right.
 I could see it was legs, like a tailor's dummy.
 It was just a few feet past a big oak tree and some undergrowth and greenery.
 After I saw these legs I just took another step to register it was a body lying there."